wragge/dfat-documents-web/_volumes/volume-20-australia-and-the-indonesian-incorporation-of-portuguese-timor-1974-1976/443-statement-by-harry-to-security-council.md

 ---
+doc_date: '1976-04-14'
+doc_num: 443
+doc_order: 442
+naa_refs:
+- naa_barcode: 1505790
+  naa_control_symbol: 3038/9/1 PART 2
+  naa_series: A1838
+  reference: '[NAA: Al838, 3038/911, ii]'
-title: "443 Statement by Harry to Security Council"
+title: Statement by Harry to Security Council
-volume: "Volume 20: Australia and the Indonesian Incorporation of Portuguese Timor, 1974-1976"
+vol_full_title: 'Volume 20: Australia and the Indonesian Incorporation of Portuguese Timor, 1974–1976'
-doc_id: 8281
 vol_id: 20
-doc_date: 1976-04-14
+vol_title: 'Volume 20: Australia and the Indonesian Incorporation of Portuguese Timor, 1974-1976'
 ---

-# 443 Statement by Harry to Security Council

-## NewYork, 14 April 1976
+NewYork, 14 April 1976

-I appreciate this opportunity to address the Security Council once again on the subject of East Timor.1 We wish to assure you, Mr President, of my delegation's desire to co-operate fully with you in the Council's efforts to find a solution to the question which is at present before us.
+I appreciate this opportunity to address the Security Council once again on the subject of East Timor.[1](#f1) We wish to assure you, Mr President, of my delegation's desire to co-operate fully with you in the Council's efforts to find a solution to the question which is at present before us.

 I likewise welcome the reports of the Secretary-General and of Mr Winspeare-Guicciardi and I wish, on behalf of my Government, to congratulate Mr Winspeare on the task which he has performed under the terms of Council Resolution 383.
 His report, now before the Council, is a significant addition to our knowledge of the situation in East Timor.